hillar/yafbrg/README.md

 ## Endpoints

 Endpoints are typescript modules written in .mts files that export request handler functions corresponding to HTTP methods.
-Their job is to make it possible to read and write data that is only available on the server (for example in a database, or on the filesystem).

-Endpoints can handle any HTTP method — not just GET — by exporting the corresponding function:
+Endpoints can handle any HTTP method by exporting the corresponding function:
 ```
 export function post(foo:string,bar:number):string {...}
 ...